cvxgrp/diffcp/README.md

 ```

 This function returns a primal-dual solution `x`, `y`, and `s`, along with
 functions for evaluating the derivative and its adjoint (transpose).
-These
+In the case that the problem is not solved, i.e. SCS returns something
+other than "Solved" or "Solved/Innacurate" for status, we raise
+a `SolverError` Exception, defined [here](diffcp/cone_program.py).
-functions respectively compute right and left multiplication of the derivative
+These functions respectively compute right and left multiplication of the derivative
 of the solution map at `A`, `b`, and `c` by a vector.

 #### Arguments